andrewabest/andrewbestdotcom/content/posts/learn-auth-the-hard-way-part-three.md

 Which algorithm is used to sign the token will depend on what our Client's registration with the Authorization Server.
 OpenID Connect specifies a default of `RS256`, which refers to the `RSASSA-PKCS1-v1_5 using SHA-256` algorithm.

-`RS256` utilises a [Digital Signature](https://en.wikipedia.org/wiki/Message_authentication_code)-based approach, which involves using an asymmetric key pair (public/private keys) along with a strong hashing algorithm , composing the _JWS Signing Input_ out of the JWT contents, computing the hash over the input, encrypting the has using the private key from the key pair, and appending the hash to the JWT.
-If you really want to crack open another spec and dive into the guts of how this works, you can read [RSA Cryptography - 8.2.
+`RS256` utilises a [Digital Signature](https://en.wikipedia.org/wiki/Message_authentication_code)-based approach, which involves using an asymmetric key pair (public/private keys) along with a strong hashing algorithm, composing the _JWS Signing Input_ out of the JWT contents, computing the hash over the input, encrypting the has using the private key from the key pair, and appending the hash to the JWT.
+If you _really_ want to crack open another spec and dive into the guts of how this works, you can read [RSA Cryptography - 8.2.
 RSASSA-PKCS1-v1_5](https://tools.ietf.org/html/rfc3447#section-8.2).

 Note that this digital signature is more sophisticated than a simple [MAC](https://en.wikipedia.org/wiki/Message_authentication_code) based approach - the use of an asymmetric key pair makes stronger guarantees of a signatures authenticity, where the MAC approach simply relies on a single shared secret being available to all parties involved.